CsrCornejo/QA-Certificate-Assessment-1/README.md

 ```
 npm run test-chrome
 ```

+There exists several other custom commands to execute the test with other browsers and options.
+You can check the package.json to see the different options (firefox, headless, etc...).

 ### About .env ⚙️

 Due to the VALIDUSER and PASSWORD being public, the .env is not ignored by github thus making it easier to test.